LinkUVerse/rtd/examples/rust/clickhouse-sui-indexer/README.md

-# ClickHouse Sui Indexer
+# ClickHouse Rtd Indexer

-A simple example of how to build a custom Sui indexer that writes transaction data to ClickHouse.
+A simple example of how to build a custom Rtd indexer that writes transaction data to ClickHouse.

 ## Quick Start